jontybrook/ffmpeg-install-script/README.md

 This script installs the latest static build of FFmpeg (including ffprobe) on Ubuntu systems.
 'Static' means that all libraries are compiled into the binary files, so no additional libraries are required.
 This makes it easy to install and use FFmpeg on any Ubuntu system.

+> The script installs FFmpeg from [John Van Sickle's FFmpeg Builds](https://johnvansickle.com/ffmpeg/) - Special thanks to John for providing these builds.
+If you find this useful, please consider [donating to John](https://johnvansickle.com/ffmpeg/) to support his work.

 ### Quick Start

 These one-liners will download and run the script, installing the latest static build of FFmpeg on your system.
 Note that any existing FFmpeg installations will be removed (omit the '--force' option to be prompted before removing existing installations).